 Sierra Leone is considered mainly a Muslim country (about 60%).
 Christians make up about 30% and about 10% follow a more indigenous belief system.
 However, religion in Sierra Leone is often considered a rather fluid notion and therefore it is not uncommon to meet Christians who also support Islam and vice versa.
 Many also incorporate the traditional believes within Christianity and Islam.
 Sierra Leone does not experience religious tensions.
 Most people respect the religion of the other and mixed religious views within marriages and families are common.

-Sierra Leone’s population is very young at average, with an estimated 41.7% under 15 and a further 30% between the ages of 15-35 years old.
-Most people live in rural areas, but with an urbanization trend of 3%, the country is becoming more urban.
+Sierra Leone’s population is very young at average, with an estimated 41% under 15 and 39% between 15 and 35.
+Most people live in rural areas, but with an urbanisation trend of 3%, the country is becoming more urban.
 As a result, the city services are under a lot of pressure.

 Education in Sierra Leone is obligatory for all children and officially “free of charge”.
 The education norm is to receive at least six years at primary level and three years in junior secondary education.
 But a shortage of schools and teachers, and a general lack of resources have made this implementation extremely hard.

-Two-thirds of the adult population in Sierra Leone is illiterate.
+Two-third of the adult population in Sierra Leone is illiterate.
 During the civil war, 1,270 primary schools were destroyed, and as a result, in 2001, 67% of all school-aged children were out of school.
 Since then, the country has made some big steps and the situation has improved significantly.
 Between 2001 and 2005, primary school enrolment has doubled and since the end of the war many schools have been reconstructed.
-Although the number of children in primary education has greatly increased since the end of the civil war, in 2010, there were still over 281,100 school-aged children not in primary school (UNESCO).
-The current education numbers on Sierra Leone are hard to find but the rate of completion of children in primary education was only 64% during 2004/2005.
+Although the number of children in primary education has greatly increased since the end of the civil war, according to the UNDP Human Development Report 2016 , the rate of completion of children in primary education is only 47,8%.
 The rate of educational completion of girls is even lower, partly due to cultural beliefs in some areas of Sierra Leone where education for girls is not supported.

 The quality level of schooling is poor in all aspects.
 Teachers are ill equipped with resources and they often do not possess appropriate teaching skills.
 As a result, the education level of students is far below the level of their western peers.
 This is one of the main reasons for the high unemployment rate among Sierra Leonean youth.